o2r-project/erc-spec/docs/spec/index.md

 !!! note
     Typically, the _display file_ is "rendered" from the main file, which follows the [literate programming paradigm](https://en.wikipedia.org/wiki/Literate_programming).

+The ERC MAY contain a document with interactive figures and control elements for interactive manipulation of the packaged computations.

+The interaction file MUST have `HTML` format and SHOULD be valid [HTML5](https://www.w3.org/TR/html5/).

 ## ERC configuration file

 The ERC configuration file is the _reproducibility manifest_ for an ERC.
 It defines the main entry points for actions performed on an ERC and core metadata elements.